-Elected an hon. member (1792) of the Dublin Society for Improving Husbandry, Manufactures and the Useful Arts, he presented the society with his manuscript Catalogus systematicus plantarum indigenarum in Comitatu Dublinensi inventarum, which the society published (Dublin, 1794); a scholarly work, written in Latin and dedicated to John Foster (qv), it introduced the Linnean system into Irish botany.
+Elected an honorary member (1792) of the Dublin Society for Improving Husbandry, Manufactures and the Useful Arts, he presented the society with his manuscript Catalogus systematicus plantarum indigenarum in Comitatu Dublinensi inventarum, which the society published (1794); a scholarly work, written in Latin and dedicated to John Foster (qv), it introduced the Linnean system into Irish botany.
 Listing the native plants of Co.
 Dublin in Latin, English, and Irish, Wade identified every plant and its habitat, and added many species not previously recorded.
-The first Irish botanist to study native grasses, he presented (1795) the society with his manuscript listing forty-one species of grasses, which included dried specimens and information on their agricultural, economic, and other uses, which was placed in the society's library.
+The first Irish botanist to study native grasses, he presented (1795) the society with his manuscript listing forty-one species of grasses, which included dried specimens and information on their agricultural, economic and other uses, which was placed in the society's library.

-In 1790 Wade submitted a petition to the Irish house of commons for the establishment of a botanical garden in Dublin; probably instigated and certainly supported by John Foster, speaker of the house, whom Wade described as his revered patron, the Dublin Society act (1790) was passed, providing the society with £300 towards establishing the (National) Botanical Gardens.
+In 1790 Wade submitted a petition to the Irish house of commons for the establishment of a botanical garden in Dublin; probably instigated and certainly supported by John Foster, speaker of the house, whom Wade described as his revered patron, the Dublin Society Act (1790) was passed, providing the society with £300 towards establishing the (National) Botanical Gardens.
 Land was purchased (1795) in Glasnevin and Wade was appointed professor and lecturer in botany (1796–25) and invited to undertake the arrangement of the gardens.
 Responsible for the original design, he enthusiastically undertook the procurement of plants, travelling to famous nurseries and gardens in England, receiving gifts of rare and interesting plants and seeds from all over the world for the largest publicly supported botanical garden in Europe; opened in 1800, it subsequently earned an international reputation.
-The first catalogues (from 1800) of the plants in the gardens and the Prospectus of arrangements in the Dublin Society's . . . garden at Glasnevin (1818) are attributed to Wade.
+The first catalogues (from 1800) of the plants in the gardens and the Prospectus of arrangements in the Dublin Society's … garden at Glasnevin (1818) are attributed to Wade.
 He was relieved of routine responsibilities (1802) when he was assigned the house in the gardens and took up his professorship.

-Probably a member of the Dublin Society of United Irishmen in the early 1790s, he appears to have become disenchanted, for in the process of seeking Foster's help for the post of inspector of breweries for Dublin (1809), and his recommendation for the position of physician (1811) to Newgate prison, Dublin, he complains that he has never yet received any favours from government ‘though my exertions in 1798 and 1803 so fully intitle [sic] me to it, as a loyal protestant’ (Nelson & McCracken, 65).
+Probably a member of the Dublin Society of United Irishmen in the early 1790s, he appears to have become disenchanted, for in the process of seeking Foster's help for the post of inspector of breweries for Dublin (1809), and his recommendation for the position of physician (1811) to Newgate prison, Dublin, he complained that he has not yet received any favours from government ‘though my exertions in 1798 and 1803 so fully intitle [sic] me to it, as a loyal protestant’ (Nelson and McCracken, 65).
 A member of the Grand Master's Lodge of the Irish Freemasons, he served from 1794 as deputy grand master of the Grand Lodge of Ireland and was still in office when the lodge polarised into hardline loyalist and moderate factions in the aftermath of the 1798 rebellion.
 Described in 1797 as a zealous supporter of the government, he facilitated efforts to have members with links to the United Irishmen expelled.
 In December 1798 grand lodge members passed a resolution calling for his dismissal and declaring any discussion of religion, politics or controversial subjects off limits.
 The members’ hostility eventually forced his resignation as deputy grand master in 1800.